andrewmilson/ecfft/README.md

 ## Build FFTrees at compile time

+FFTrees are the core datastructure that the ECFFT algorithms are built apon.
 FFTrees can be generated and serialized at compile time and then be deserialised and used at runtime.
 This can be preferable since generating FFTrees involves a significant amount of computation.
 While this approach improves runtime it will significantly blow up a binary's size.
+TODO: mention about how much runtime and space of generated FFTree is.

 ```rust
 // build.rs